awsdocs/amazon-lex-developer-guide/doc_source/conversation-logs-cw.md

 + The `s3PathForAudio` field doesn't appear if audio logs are disabled or if the `inputDialogMode`field is `Text`\.
 + The `responseCard` field only appears when you have defined a response card for the bot\.
 + The `requestAttributes` map only appears if you have specified request attributes in the request\.
++ The `kendraResponse` field is only present when the `AMAZON.KendraSearchIntent` makes a request to search an Amazon Kendra index\.
++ The `developerOverride` field is true when an alternative intent was specified in the bot's Lambda function\.
 + The `sessionAttributes` map only appears if you have specified session attributes in the request\.
 + The `sentimentResponse` map only appears if you configure the bot to return sentiment values\.